Facebook Tracking

 Consider the following:

-* How well are the children able to participate in the activity?
+* How well do the children share the materials?